Jordan Spieth: 2015: Masters, U.S. Open and FedEx Cup champion, World No .1

-2015 Masters
+2015 Masters Tournament

 On April 9, Spieth shot an opening round 64 to finish the day eight strokes under par with a three-shot lead in the Masters Tournament at Augusta, Georgia; Spieth set a record as the youngest player to lead the Masters after the first round.
 His score was only one shot behind the course record of 63 shared by Nick Price and Greg Norman, with their rounds coming in 1986 and 1996 respectively.
 Spieth shot 66 the following day to break the 36-hole Masters scoring record by posting 14-under 130 through two rounds.
 The previous record, set by Raymond Floyd in 1976, was 13-under 131.
 He broke the 54-hole record at the Masters shooting a 16-under 200 through three rounds.

 During the final round Spieth briefly held a score of −19 but bogeyed the final hole resulting in him tying Tiger Woods' 1997 score record at 18-under.
 Spieth set the record for the most birdies during the Masters by making 28 and became the second-youngest person to win the Masters.
 His victory was the first wire-to-wire Masters win since Raymond Floyd's in 1976.
 The victory moved Spieth to #2 in the Official World Golf Ranking.